josemiguel-nunez/Building-Intuition-for-DNS/README.md

 </p>
 <img src="https://i.imgur.com/yAlrhZw.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>
-Now we will change the record address of "mainframe" to 8.8.8.8 if we go back to the client machine it will still ping the old adress even though we changed it.
+Now we will change the record address of "mainframe" to 10.0.0.4 if we go back to the client machine it will still ping the old address even though we changed it.
 That is because we have to flush the DNS with the command ipconfig /flushdns.
 That will clear the DNS cache, when we attempt to ping mainframe again the address of the new record will show.
 </p>
 <br />
 <img src="https://i.imgur.com/KYNmZMz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>